 By great good fortune, only parts of this area had actually been built on over the years.
 Three separate sections of what was once Herrick's garden had now been covered in tarmac and were used by the city council as parking areas.
 It was here that the archaeological dig would be concentrated.

-Under the letter 'R' the remains of Richard III
+Beside the letter 'R' the remains of Richard III

 Whilst Philippa was pursuing her goal of locating Richard III's burial site, John Ashdown-Hill made a most remarkable discovery.
 He had traced an all-female line of direct descent from Richard's sister, Anne of York, which meant that Joy Ibsen, a lady currently living in Canada, and her son Michael living in England, possessed King Richard III's mitochondrial DNA (mtDNA).
 This represented a strong argument when enlisting support for the search, because if remains were found which were fragmentary or inconclusive, it might come down to DNA matching when trying to identify them.
 Michael Ibsen was incredibly supportive and offered his help unreservedly.